1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Louis J. Appell, Jr., Preservation Fund for Central Pennsylvania is sponsored by National Trust for Historic Preservation.
-Grants are designed to encourage preservation at the local level by providing money for the maintenance and preservation of historic places in Central Pennsylvania.
+This opportunity supports mission-aligned projects and measurable outcomes.

 Get alerted about grants like this